 Once you finalize your tour costs, and depending on the terms quoted by your tour operator, you’ll have to make your payment.
 Our operator asked for 30% advance, and the remaining payable two months before the tour.
 They gave us the option to pay either by credit card or international bank transfer.
 We did some research and found out that, with transaction costs and exchange rates included, it would cost us Rs.
 15,000 more to pay by credit card than bank transfer!
 So even though paying by bank transfer is a bit tedious, it saves a lot of money.

 To transfer the funds to your tour operator, you’ll need to visit your bank branch with a copy of your passport, a printout of your operator’s quotation, and your chequebook.
 Make sure the quotation mentions the operator’s address, their bank and branch, and the bank’s SWIFT code.
 You’ll need to fill out a form and answer a few questions, and with luck, you’ll be done in half an hour.

-Planning your flights
+Step 2: Planning your flights